 5. Nutrish Premium Wet Dog Food Variety Pack

-- No artificial flavors or preservatives for a more natural meal
+- No artificial flavors or preservatives for cleaner feeding

 - Natural ingredients